saraoe/Eye-tracking/README.md

 Analysis of Eye-tracking data in two experiments.
 ### Foraging experiment
-According to the eye-mind hypothesis (Just & Carpenter, n.d.) , eye-movements are linked to the processing of the mind basically meaning that is it possible to infer cognitive processing in the brain from the movements of the eyes.
+According to the eye-mind hypothesis, eye-movements are linked to the processing of the mind basically meaning that is it possible to infer cognitive processing in the brain from the movements of the eyes.
 In this experiment we investigated to what extent top-down constraints affect eye movements.
 The experiment is based upon a former experiment conducted by